osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 ### Number of Connections

-Osm2pgsql will open multiple connections to the database to speed up the import.
+*Version < 1.11.0*{:.version} Osm2pgsql will open multiple connections to the database to speed up the import.
 The number of connections will depend on the number of tables that are configured and the number of threads used.
 This can easily exceed the `max_connections` limit defined in the [PostgreSQL config](https://www.postgresql.org/docs/current/runtime-config-connection.html){:.extlink}.

 (Currently there are about `3 + number of tables` connections used on import